 That, my friends, is stonewalling.
 It is using silence as a weapon or an escape.
 It is controlling the situation by simply refusing to engage.
 Distance makes this particularly easy to do, and it can drive your long distance partner crazy with frustration, second-guessing, and self-doubt.

 Whatever the answer is, stop it.
 It’s not a fair or respectful way to treat someone you claim to love.
-If you need some time to yourself, at least front up and explain what’s going on for you before you go silent.
+If you need some time to yourself, at least be front up and explain what’s going on for you before you go silent.
 Don’t just disappear.

 If you are on the receiving end of stonewalling, don’t let it slide.
 When your partner does get back in touch, tell them how hurt and frustrated it made you feel to get the silent treatment.
 Tell them how you wish they had dealt with the situation instead of disengaging.

-10. Becoming possessive
+13. Becoming possessive